nyahoon-games/ProjectorForLWRP/README.md

 [Online Document](https://nyahoon.com/products/projector-for-lwrp)

 # Important Change History
+### 13/Sep/2021
+Added `Additional Projector Renderer` component to draw more than one projections with a single projector.

 ### 1/April/2021
 Added `Terrain Render Flags` property and `Terrains To Be Filtered With Render Flags` property to `Projector For SRP` class.